cdwv/MysqlDumperCommandBundle/README.md

 Description
 ------------
-Simple Symfony task for create backup/dump mysql database
+Simple Symfony task for create backup/dump database.

+Currently works only with MySQL and PostgreSQL.

 Installation
 ------------